hajpson/hajpson/README.md

 Currently working as a Junior Software Developer and handling Xamarin app mainly.

-At the moment, I'm into ASP.NET direction (Blazor specifically).
+At the moment, I'm into ASP.NET direction (Blazor specifically) and Xamarin / .NET MAUI.

 What I use, know or simply learn in summary: